 Place the pot over high heat.
 As soon as the rice starts boiling (in about 30 seconds) reduce the heat to low and set the timer for 15 minutes to simmer.

-Remove cooked rice from the stovetop.
+Remove the cooked rice from the stovetop.
 Fluff the rice with a fork very gently.
-Cover the pot back with the lid cracked open this time (for the steam to escape and cool air to reduce the moisture of the rice) and let it rest for at least 15 minutes.
+Cover the pot back with the lid cracked open this time.
+This will allow the steam to escape and cool air to reduce the moisture of the rice.
+Let it rest for at least 15 minutes this way.

-Serve and enjoy with Grilled Hawaiian Chicken Kabobs or any side dish of your choice!
+Your delicious Stovetop Rice is ready to be served!
+Serve and enjoy it with Grilled Hawaiian Chicken Kabobs or any side dish of your choice!

 - Grilled Hawaiian Chicken Kabobs